Australian occupation of German New Guinea

-The Allied occupation of German New Guinea was the takeover of the Pacific colony of German New Guinea in September – November 1914 by an expeditionary force from Australia, called the Australian Naval and Military Expeditionary Force.
+The Australian occupation of German New Guinea occurred in the early stages of World War I when the colony was seized by the Australian Naval and Military Expeditionary Force.

+The colony of German New Guinea was poorly defended and the invasion met with limited resistance, with the Battle of Bita Paka in September 1914 being the only major engagement.
+Australian forces subsequently seized the island of Nauru in November 1914.
+Germany's other possessions in the Pacific were invaded by Allied forces in separate actions around the same time, including the New Zealand occupation of German Samoa and Japanese occupation of Micronesia.

+German New Guinea remained under Australian military occupation until the end of the war, when it was made a League of Nations mandate and a civilian administration was established for the new Territory of New Guinea.

 Background

 German New Guinea

 German New Guinea (Deutsch-Neuguinea) was an Imperial German protectorate from 1884.
 German New Guinea consisted of the territories of the northeastern part of New Guinea (Kaiser-Wilhelmsland) and the nearby Bismarck Archipelago, consisting of New Britain (Neu-Pommern) and New Ireland (Neu-Mecklenburg).
 Together with the other Western Pacific German islands, excluding German Samoa, they formed the Imperial German Pacific Protectorates.
 The protectorate included the German Solomon Islands, the Caroline Islands, Palau, the Mariana Islands (except for Guam), the Marshall Islands and Nauru.
 Imperial Germany had a paramilitary police force, the Polizeitruppe, in New Guinea; generally used to keep up order and put down rebellions.
 The Polizeitruppe at Bita Paka consisted of about 50 German officers, NCOs and reservists and 240 native police soldiers.
 Rabaul was well stocked with the coal for use by the German East Asia Squadron.